fvanevski/knowledge_agent/README.md

 ### Agent Roles

-- **Analyst**: Identifies knowledge gaps and stale information in the knowledge base.
+- **Analyst**: Identifies knowledge gaps and stale information in the knowledge base by analyzing its content and structure.
-- **Researcher**: Searches the internet for new, relevant sources based on the Analyst's findings.
+- **Researcher**: Acts as the primary research arm of the agent.
+It breaks down research tasks into two sub-roles:
+    - **Planner**: Creates a strategic search plan using advanced search operators to target information effectively.
+    - **Refiner**: If the initial search plan is unsuccessful, the refiner adjusts the strategy to find the missing information.
-- **Curator**: Reviews the sources found by the Researcher, evaluates them for relevance, and ingests the approved ones into LightRAG.
+- **Curator**: Reviews the sources found by the Researcher, evaluates them for relevance, quality, and novelty, and ingests the approved ones into LightRAG.
 - **Auditor**: Scans the knowledge graph for data quality issues like duplicate entities, inconsistent naming, and messy relationships.
 - **Fixer**: Corrects the data quality issues identified by the Auditor, with a human approval step for destructive operations.
 - **Advisor**: Analyzes recurring error patterns and suggests improvements to the LightRAG system's configuration to prevent future issues.